nrb171/EXMIRAS/docs/instructions.md

 - [Running the test cases](../docs/runningTheTestCases.md)

 # EXMIRAS
-EXMIRAS is a MATLAB-based software package for simulating liquid rainfall and dual-pol radar observations of that rainfall.
+EXMIRAS is a MATLAB-based software package for simulating liquid rainfall, simulating dual-pol radar observations of that rainfall, and assimilating DSDs from dual-pol observations into the simulator.

 ## Installation
 Clone the repository on a machine with MATLAB installed: